CDP Reporting 2025: A Mid-Market Guide to Higher Scores

 CDP, formerly known as the Carbon Disclosure Project, is a UK-based non-profit that operates an environmental impact disclosure system for companies, countries, investors, regions, and cities.

-Today, CDP is considered the gold standard for environmental and supply chain ESG reporting.
-Companies and investors look to CDP for trusted, transparent, and fair environmental disclosures and ratings as they work to measure and manage ESG risks and opportunities related to climate change, water security, and deforestation.
+Today, CDP is considered the gold standard for environmental and supply chain sustainability reporting.
+Companies look to CDP for trusted, transparent, and fair environmental disclosures and ratings as they work to measure and manage sustainability risks and opportunities related to climate change, water security, and deforestation.

 CDP reporting takes place on an annual cycle.
 An updated questionnaire and reporting guidance are released early in the year on the CDP website.
 The online response system (ORS) opens in Q2 each year so that companies can submit their responses before they close in Q3.
 CDP scores are subsequently released in the fourth quarter.